-NVIDIA SHIELD handheld gaming device launching in June for $349, pre-orders kick off May 20Alex Wagner - Deputy Managing Editor, News Desk
+NVIDIA SHIELD handheld gaming device launching in June for $349, pre-orders kick off May 20Alex Wagner - Editorial Director of News and Content

 After first announcing its Android-powered Project SHIELD gaming handheld back in January, NVIDIA today officially announced when regular folks like you and I will actually be able to buy a unit.
 Now know simply as "SHIELD," the device will ship in June for $349 from retailers such as Newegg, GameStop and MicroCenter.
 NVIDIA will begin accepting pre-orders for SHIELD on its website starting May 20.

 NVIDIA's SHIELD handheld gaming system runs Android Jelly Bean and, unsurprisingly, is powered by a quad-core Tegra 4 processor.
 The multi-touch display measures 5 inches in size and has a 720p resolution, and the screen is capable of flipping open a full 180 degrees.
 Rounding out SHIELD's spec list is 16GB of built-in storage, a microSD card slot, mini-HDMI output, 802.11n 2X@ MiMO WiFi, Bluetooth 2.0, micro-USB and 2GB RAM.
 NVIDIA has also included dual analog sticks, a full-size D-Pad, triggers, bumpers and A, B, X and Y buttons, giving users plenty of buttons to mash during intense gaming sessions.